Welcome to the School of Creative Arts.

 What enquiries does the School of Humanities deal with for CATS students?

 You firstly need to see your CATS tutor to authorise a module change or timetable change.
 The tutor then sends it to CATS’ administration to amend on the system, which will then prompt a timetable change in the School of Creative Arts.
-Everything is then amended by the administration team within the School of Humanities.

 What enquiries do the School of Creative Arts deal with?